uvarc/rc-website/content/userinfo/rivanna/slurm.md

 # Job Accounting Data

-When submitting a job to the cluster for the first time, the walltime requirement should be overestimated to ensure that SLURM does not terminate the job prematurely.
+When submitting a job to the cluster for the first time, the walltime requirement should be overestimated to ensure that Slurm does not terminate the job prematurely.
 After the job completes, you can use sacct to get the total time that the job took.
 Without any specified options, the sacct command provides a display which is similar to the following:

 ```
 JobID    JobName        Partition    Account    AllocCPUS   State       ExitCode